 pleasure in the work that he does but not from meaningless cruelty.
 He also takes care with everything he does.
 Meticulous planner.

 - Exiled from Elphindar (after a failed coup attempt), he wandered until he found one of the fabled Ways Between the Worlds.
-He used it to travel to Tellurin where he found himself a kaidin in a world rich in the kaides esse (powers that be), and among a people who had great talent to manipulate them.
+He used it to travel to Tellurin where he found himself a kaidin, or eleph sourceror, in a world rich in the kaides esse (powers that be), and among a people who had great talent to manipulate those powers.
 The Tellurin had already discovered and learned to tap the source.
 He studied long and diligently and learned everything he could about sourcery in his new home.
 Interestingly, as he taught the Tellurin, the Tellurin taught him.
 He too, learned about the battle of the gods and Yllel’s incarceration, but from arcane sources (Halthyon is also a bit of an archaeologist).
-He too was able to prolong his life sourcerously.
+He, too, was able to prolong his life sourcerously.
 Eleph are already long-lived.
 He didn’t have far to go to achieve immortality.
 The source of other sourcerors and magi is his primary sustenance.

 - Halthyon observed as each act of godly creation or destruction diminished the gods.
 He began to study the ancient philosophers, some of whom posited that the Gods would eventually become as mortals, and as mortals became more powerful, they would eventually become gods.